-Building such bots requires more complex backend programming, so this is the task for experienced developers.
+Building such chatbots requires more complex backend programming, so this is the task for experienced chatbot developers.

 An integrated chatbot can access the store inventory to filter the results based on the specified criteria.
 Or, it can redirect the user to a custom form for the user to fill in the details which will be stored then in a database.

-If you are into fitness, you can track your activities with GymBot – a Facebook-based bot storing your fitness statistics.
+If you are into fitness, you can track your activities with GymBot – a Facebook-based chatbot storing your fitness statistics.

-In addition to simple options, like showing the ready-made challenges and the list of trackable exercises, the bot stores your training statistics in the database and displays your personal record upon request.
+In addition to simple options, like showing the ready-made challenges and the list of trackable exercises, the chatbot stores your training statistics in the database and displays your personal record upon request.

-Jasoren’s experience of building customized bots also includes a chatbot with the similar structure.
+Jasoren’s experience of building customized bots also includes a chatbot with a similar structure.
 How we control the quality standards is explained in this article from our Playbook.

 The customer was a large energy company, and, in fact, the delivered solution included not one chatbot but two.

 One of the chatbots is serving the customers moving to a new place and requesting a new subscription.
-The customer’s answers to the bots questions are automatically entered into the subscription form.
+The customer’s answers to the chatbots questions are automatically entered into the subscription form.

 The other chatbot provides answers to general questions, gives information on the existing tariff plans and processes customers meter readings.

 Both chatbots are built using natural language processing algorithms and can recognize phrases in the customer’s inquiries.